doedje/jquery.soap/README.md

 Version | Date | Changes
 --- | --- | ---
-1.3.0 | 2013-10-31 | massive rewrite (fixes #14, #19, #20, lot of stuff from #21, #23)
+1.3.1 | 2013-11-04 | minor changes: SOAPRequest is now SOAPEnvelope, request is now beforeSend 1.3.0 | 2013-10-31 | massive rewrite (fixes #14, #19, #20, lot of stuff from #21, #23)
 1.2.2 | 2013-10-31 | fix for #24: a parameter set to NULL should be translated as &lt;language nil="true" /&gt;
 1.2.1 | 2013-09-09 | fixed WSS namespace: from Soap:Security to wsse:Security (pull request #17)